Missouri Investigation Leads to Felony Drug Charges

 Officials claim that they had methamphetamine, cocaine and a weapon in their possession at the time.
 Forensic analysis is said to have revealed that they had over 2,000 grams of methamphetamine and just under 1 gram of cocaine.
 They were recently charged with drug trafficking and possession of a controlled substance.
 Each also face a weapons charge as well.

 Unfortunately, the criminal justice system often feels overwhelming.
-As such, those in Missouri facing felony drug charges -- among others -- typically want to ensure that they are fully aware of all of their options.
-Fortunately, there are experienced professionals who can help guide them through the process, allowing them to make informed decisions about their cases.
-Often, this includes fully understanding the implications of fighting the charges in court or accepting a plea deal -- if offered -- that could ultimately result in a reduced charge, sentence or both.
+As such, those in Missouri facing felony drug charges — among others — typically want to ensure that they are fully aware of all of their options.
+Fortunately, there are experienced drug crime lawyers who can help guide them through the process, allowing them to make informed decisions about their cases.
+Often, this includes fully understanding the implications of fighting the charges in court or accepting a plea deal — if offered — that could ultimately result in a reduced charge, sentence or both.